swethamurthy25/swethamurthy25/README.md

   </a>
 </div>

-With a background spanning both Software Engineering and Data Analytics / Data Engineering Concepts, I bring a versatile skill set to the table.
-As an accomplished Software Engineer, I'm recognized for timely product delivery and proficiency in Python, Java, and scalable application development, aligning solutions with user needs and business objectives.
-My expertise extends into Data Analytics, Data Engineering, and Machine Learning, with a strong command of SQL, data manipulation, ETL Pipelines, and visualization tools like Tableau.
-This proficiency in machine learning and predictive modeling empowers me to foster data-driven decision-making and pioneering innovation.
-By harmonizing these proficiencies, I excel at bridging the gap between technology and insights, ensuring that complex concepts translate into actionable choices that resonate with business goals.
+Experienced Analytics and Data Professional with 5 years of experience in diverse roles as a Business Data Analyst (IT) and Senior Data Engineer.
+Possess outstanding analytical and problem-solving skills, motivated by self-drive, a commitment to continuous learning, and a fervor for addressing challenges.
+I excelled at bridging the gap between technology and insights, ensuring that complex concepts translate into actionable choices that resonate with business goals.

+Passionate SDE: As an accomplished Software Engineer, I'm recognized for timely product delivery and proficiency in Python, Java, and scalable application development, aligning solutions with user needs and business objectives.

 *   🧠  I'm currently learning System Design and Machine Learning Models.
 *   🧠  I'm interested in working on numerous small Data Science projects from Kaggle.